Fines may be paid in person at the Probate Court office using cash, money order, or Visa/MasterCard.

 Checks are not accepted for traffic citations.

 INFORMATION CONCERNING TRAFFIC CITATIONS:

 The Judge and Probate Court staff, while they want to be of assistance, may not participate in the negotiation of a traffic case.
-Furthermore, they cannot discuss the specific details surrounding an arrest or the issuance of a citation with the citing officer or the defendant.
-The prosecutor and/or public defender will be available to speak with you about your case on the regular court date.
+Furthermore, they cannot discuss the specific details surrounding an arrest and/or the issuance of a citation.
+The prosecutor and/or public defender will be available to speak with you about your case on your appearance date.

-The purpose of the arraignment is to be certain you understand the charges against you, to make sure you understand your rights, and to allow the entry of a plea of either guilty, not guilty, or NOLO to your charges.
-Be advised that the court uses discretion in accepting NOLO pleas.
+The purpose of the arraignment is to make sure you understand your rights and the charge(s) against you, and to allow the entry of a plea of either guilty, not guilty, or NOLO to the charges.
+The court uses discretion in accepting NOLO pleas.

-You have the right to represent yourself, however, it is dangerous to proceed without an attorney - even on what may seem to be a simple case.
-An attorney is educated on how to defend you in court.
+You have the right to represent yourself, however, it is dangerous to proceed without an attorney.
 Most misdemeanor cases can carry a maximum punishment of up to 12 months incarceration.

-All Defendants are presumed innocent and the burden is on the state to prove the case beyond a reasonable doubt.
+All Defendants are presumed innocent and the burden is upon the state to prove the case beyond a reasonable doubt.

 Those charged with an offense do not have to testify or offer any testimony during the proceedings.
-Defendants have the right not to testify and the right not to be self-incriminated.
 If a defendant decides not to testify, no assumption is made by the court that the defendant is guilty of any offense, whatsoever.
-In other words, no conclusions are made because of invoking the right not to testify.
 On the other hand, a defendant has the right to testify at trial.

 All non-US citizens need to understand that a guilty plea may impact any immigration status.